 Know the Devices and Software Employees Are Using

 This is a given for any company, remote or not.
 However, the current circumstances have made it a little more complicated, and some companies are losing track of licensing metrics, the number of users, new devices, etc. Six months ago, an entire company may have been working in a single office, utilizing company desktop PCs with access to on-premise servers and applications.
 Now, they’re having to transition to cloud/hybrid environments, accessing utilities via personal computers and other devices.
 The playing field is changing, and with it are licensing needs, metrics, and contracts.

 When your company moves to home offices, you’re putting your company in a position to have a software shortage.
 Did you know some vendors count device connectivity as a user in certain situations?
-In that scenario, working at home while using your iphone, your laptop, your workstation, and your tablet could count as four users.
+In that scenario, working at home while using your smartphone, your laptop, your workstation, and your tablet could count as four users.
 Multiply that with the number of employees and you could be in for a surprisingly high audit bill.
 The best course of action is to familiarize yourself with software metrics; if you can’t, find a professional to help you.

 So, before the number of remote workers grows or you decide to maintain remote employment with your staff, conduct a thorough internal audit of all software, devices, and user access.
 It might take some time, and you may want to invest in a Software Asset Management (SAM) tool, but the payout will be worth your efforts.

 Again, this is a given, but the necessity of proper licensing has never been so crucial.
 After conducting the internal audit, review the licenses you have and confirm that they match up with your current environment.
 If they don’t, contact your vendor and figure out the best course of action to put your company in a better position for compliance in case of an audit.